Assanfakou/42pool/README.md

-#these project that i have have done in the pool of 1337 in Benguerir ##
+##these project that i have done in the pool of 1337 in Benguerir ##